-Peel the shrimp and cut a slit along their backs, deep enough to penetrate halfway through the shrimp.
-Spreading open the backs of the shrimp helps them cook through more quickly, as well as making them more substantial.
+Peel the shrimp and cut a slit along their backs deep enough to penetrate halfway through the shrimp.

 Place the shrimp in a bowl, then add the ingredients for [A] in the order listed, and mix together.
 Continue to mix until any clumps of dry powder are gone.

-Fill a frying pan with enough vegetable oil to make a layer 2.5 cm deep and heat it to 170 °C over medium heat.
-Carefully add the shrimp, one by one, and fry for 2-3 min.
+Fill a frying pan with vegetable oil to a height of 2.5 cm and place over medium heat to 170 °C. Carefully add the shrimp, one by one, and fry for 2-3 minutes.

-An easy way to check if the oil is at about 170 °C: Dampen and wipe dry a pair of cooking chopsticks, then dip them into the oil.
-If a steady stream of small bubbles forms at the tips, the oil is at about 170 °C.
+An easy way to check if the oil is at about 170 °C is to dampen and wipe dry a pair of cooking chopsticks, and dip them into the oil.
+The oil is at about 170 °C when a steady stream of small bubbles form at the tips.

 Once the batter has set, turn the shrimp over while frying, and continue to fry until crisp, then remove and drain the oil.

-When the fried shrimp have cooled enough to safely handle, place them in the mayonnaise sauce and coat.
+When the fried shrimp have cooled enough to handle safely, coat them in the [Mayonnaise sauce].

 Serve the shrimp on a bed of lettuce torn into bite-sized pieces.